Welcome to Traefik Enterprise Edition!¶

 Since it is such a critical part of your system, TraefikEE is designed from the ground up to be fault tolerant: the control plane runs natively in cluster mode without any extra configuration or external Key Value Store.
 It ensures your data is always available and safe by using an internal distributed store, implemented with raft.

-You can find more information on high availability by visiting "Concepts" -> "High availability".
+You can find more information on high availability by visiting "Learning" -> "Concepts" -> "High availability".

 The data plane is in charge of forwarding the incoming requests to the applications.
 It has been designed to scale horizontally at a glance in order to face irregular network loads.
 TraefikEE handles high loads in a blink: just add more nodes to the data plane to handle the additional requests.
 When the peak is gone, shrink the number of nodes to save resources.
 Of course, this process can be done automatically using auto-scaling tools.

 By splitting responsibilities between two planes, TraefikEE follows the principle of "Separation of Concerns."
 To ensure that sensitive information only runs on a closed and safe environment, the control plane is not exposed to the outside.
 As a result, any malicious action from external traffic will stay stuck in the data plane and your platform will stay safe.
 Moreover, TraefikEE only relies on encrypted communications between nodes, to add an extra layer of security.

 Installing and managing a raft based application is usually a painful experience.
 Since Traefik was made popular thanks to its usability and refreshing user experience, we have extended those benefits for you to TraefikEE.